hcj-js/hcj/README.md

 Docs are located at http://hcj-js.github.io/hcj/index.html

-The docs also happen to be a simple HCJ example application.
+The docs are an HCJ example application.
 Their source is in the `docs` directory.
-In that directory, `docs.html` is the root HTML file; the `index.html` file is generated from it by running `make docs`.
+The `docs.html` template file is the root HTML file that you edit; `index.html` is generated from it by running `make docs`.

 Running `make docs` uses Phantom JS, a headless webkit web browser, to render each page of the HCJ docs, concatenate the page contents, and